Exceptional, Accessible Care For Teens And Their Families.

 The presence of addiction amplifies the symptoms of a co-occurring disorder and vice versa.
 For this reason, people who have both issues need dual diagnosis care.
 This level of care treats both issues at the same time.
 It’s an integrated treatment plan that gives people the best chance to recover fully.

 After detoxing for addiction, a dual diagnosis program focuses on the co-occurring mental problem.
 Rehab centers create specialized plans that include therapies and activities to address people’s specific needs.
 When they get the underlying condition under control, they begin to focus on the drug problem.

 Cognitive-behavioral therapy (CBT) is a very common strategy that therapists use during dual diagnosis care.
 It addresses the negative thoughts and beliefs that people have that lead to their negative actions.
 By replacing these negative elements, they develop more positive behavior such as abstinence.
 CBT also teaches them skills to cope with stressful situations instead of giving in to anxiety, depression, or drug cravings.
-Some other adolescent and teen therapies we offer include:
+Some other adolescent-centered therapies we offer include: